Friday, 6 November 2020

 Citation: Paranavitana, 1970. p.83.

 A small image house, a Stupa, and two carved footprints of Buddha (Sri Pathula) are found at the upper temple premises.
-The sculptures in the image house had been destroyed recently by thieves who searched for imaginary treasures inside them.
+The image house shelters a recumbent Buddha image and other figures.
+These sculptures had been destroyed recently by thieves who searched for imaginary treasures inside them.

 The ancient image house with paintings, the Dagoba and two drip-ledged caves, rock inscription, residence of the Buddha Bhikkus and three drip-ledged caves abutting thereof, belonging to the Paramakanda Vihara premises situated in the Grama Niladhari Division of Paramakanda in the Divisional Secretary’s Division of Anamaduwa are archaeological protected monuments, declared by government gazette notifications published on 1 November 1996, and 8 April 2009.